-Rio Grande Valley College academic year is defined as no less than 600 and no more than 900 clock hours and 26 weeks for Title IV purposes.
+Rio Grande Valley College academic year is defined as 900 clock hours and 26 weeks for Title IV purposes.
 The academic year in credit hours is defined as 24 semester credits and 30 weeks in length.
 For Title IV payments the student must meet both clock/credit hours and weeks of instruction as well as complying with all standards for Satisfactory Academic Progress before they can receive federal student aid payments.
 Programs less than 600 hours, the academic year will be defined by the duration of the program from the start to end date.